K-Drama Review: “My ID Is Gangnam Beauty” Addictively Spurts Remarkable Youth Drama In Sweet Rom-Com Package

 Light and fluffy, the transition, to highlight the romance plot, features the other characters moving in the story.
 A feat normally overlooked in romantic-comedy, which tends to make use of the love line incessantly to ride on the popularity.
 The series made sure it gives proper exposure, motivation, explanation and sends off to each of the main leads.
 The student cast was not pictured detached nor fillers through the balance treatment of the narrative and its love frosting.

 Mi Rae’s path to confront her insecurities so she can own the love she does not think she deserves hits highs and lows until she emancipates herself from caring about the opinions of others.
 During those times, Kyung Seok patiently waits for his woman to find her worth, ultimately rewarding her by being the sweetest boyfriend he can ever be when she finally claims it.

-My ID is Gangnam Beauty thankfully proves how youth dramas does not warrant immature characters, while treading on excess baggages of being young, chasing dreams, and discovering love.
+My ID is Gangnam Beauty thankfully proves how youth dramas do not warrant immature characters, while treading on excess baggage of being young, chasing dreams, and discovering love.

 It easily hooks due to its refreshing mood, and successfully elevates its game through romantic notes in the waning episodes.

 One of those rare few youth dramas that I gladly recommend if I will be asked for K-drama suggestions on the spot, because of its nicely paced, decently acted, and engaging overall appeal.

 abbyinhallyuland watched My ID is Gangnam Beauty on VIU.

 abbyinhallyuland reads and sleeps a lot when she is not traveling.
 Her calendar reminders are mostly K-Drama broadcast schedules and birthdays of her favorite Korean actors.
 Promoting watching K-Dramas as stress therapy is her life advocacy.
 She is fond of Spencer Reid, Kenshin Himura, Starwars saga, Haruki Murakami and Hunter x Hunter.